When does the Writing Center open for the semester?

 Do you help with scientific or non-humanities writing?

 Yes!
 We offer tutorials for writing in all disciplines.
 Staff members are trained to respond to writing outside of their majors, and some tutors, because of their major or coursework, specialize in non-humanities writing.
 Check out the Meet the Staff page or the staff roster posted on the wall in the Writing Center to learn about our tutors’ special skills.

 Do you help with non-academic writing?

 Yes!
 We help with all different kinds of writing tasks, including personal statements for graduate or professional schools (law school, medical school, etc.), applications for internships, and applications for funding.
-We don't help with resumes.
+We don't help with resumes, though.

 Do you help with creative writing?

-If you're clear about the kind of help you want with your creative writing, we are often able to assist.
+If you're clear about the kind of help you want with your creative writing, we may be able to assist.
 Some staff members have a special interest in helping students of creative writing; areas of specialization are listed on the staff roster posted on the wall in the Writing Center.

 My professor says I really need to work on grammar.
 Will the Writing Center help me with this?